 Craig currently serves on the board of directors of the Center for Public Integrity, Consumers Union/Consumer Reports, and Iraq and Afghanistan Veterans of America.
 He also serves as an advisor on the use of technology to more than a dozen other non-profit organizations and government agencies.

-Born in Morristown, New Jersey in 1952, Craig has lived in San Francisco for more than 20 years.
+Born in Morristown, New Jersey, Craig has lived in San Francisco for more than 20 years.
 He enjoys bird-watching, squirrel-watching, and science fiction.

-He also travels the country speaking about issues, appearing on behalf of organizations he supports, and delivering his craigconnects message to audiences nationwide.
+Craig blogs regularly on his own craigconnects.org website, the Huffington Post, and SFGate.
+He also travels the country speaking about issues or appearing on behalf of organizations he supports.

 Craig’s philosophy for craigslist, of providing free online classified ad space to people “trying to help each other out,” has led to one of the Internet’s greatest success stories.
 While he stepped away from the management of craigslist more than 10 years ago, Craig has continued to do customer service for the company each and every day for 17 years in order to stay, he says, “connected to what’s real.”